zeeshanalico/UC-task5-fullStack/README.md

 cd server
 npm install
 ```
-add a config.env file in server directory to add with given properties like
+add a config.env file in server directory with given properties like
 ```bash

 PORT=3000